Our perspective

 Direct AI to generate specifications: use cases, user journeys, entity relationship diagrams, sequence diagrams, business process diagrams, and state diagrams.

 Walk through user journeys with users and stakeholders.
 Present designs to product managers, designers, and engineering leads.
 Gather feedback and direct AI to incorporate changes.
-Obtain sign-off before proceeding to implementation.
+Obtain sign-off before implementation.

 Ensure tests at all levels of the testing pyramid: unit tests, component tests, integration tests, and end-to-end tests.
 Tests are defined before implementation.